African-American music: 19th century

 The influence of African Americans on mainstream American music began in the 19th century with the advent of blackface minstrelsy.
 The banjo, of African origin, became a popular instrument, and its African-derived rhythms were incorporated into popular songs by Stephen Foster and other songwriters.
 Over time the banjo's construction adopted some European traditions such as a flat fingerboard.
 Some banjos had five strings, in contrast to the West African three-string version.
 This resulted in the creation of several different types of banjos in the United States.

 In the 1830s, the Second Great Awakening led to a rise in Christian revivals, especially among African Americans.
 Drawing on traditional work songs, enslaved African Americans originated and performed a wide variety of spirituals and other Christian music.
 Some of these songs were coded messages of subversion against slaveholders, or signals to escape.
+For example, Harriet Tubman sang coded messages to her mother and other slaves in the field to let them know she was escaping on the Underground Railroad.
+Tubman sang: "I'm sorry I'm going to leave you, farewell, oh farewell; But I'll meet you in the morning, farewell, oh farewell, I'll meet you in the morning, I'm bound for the promised land, On the other side of Jordan, Bound for the Promised Land."

 During the period after the Civil War, the spread of African-American music continued.
 The Fisk University Jubilee Singers first toured in 1871.
 Artists including Jack Delaney helped revolutionize post-war African-American music in the central-east of the United States.
 In the following years, professional "jubilee" troops formed and toured.
 The first black musical-comedy troupe, Hyers Sisters Comic Opera Co., was organized in 1876.
 In the last half of the 19th century, barbershops often served as community centers, where men would gather.
 Barbershop quartets originated with African-American men socializing in barbershops; they would harmonize while waiting their turn, singing spirituals, folk songs and popular songs.
 This generated a new style of unaccompanied four-part, close-harmony singing.
 Later, white minstrel singers stole the style, and in the early days of the recording industry their performances were recorded and sold.
 By the end of the 19th century, African-American music was an integral part of mainstream American culture.